-To have credits earned from other colleges evaluated towards your certificate/degree intent at BMCC, you will need to complete BMCC's Transcript Evaluation Request form.
-You will also need to request that official transcripts be sent from other colleges to BMCC's Registrar's Office.
+To have credits earned from other colleges evaluated towards your certificate/degree intent at BMCC, you will also need to request that official transcripts be sent from other colleges to BMCC's Registrar's Office.
 Official transcripts must include both a signature from the issuing institution and its authorized seal and be delivered to BMCC in a sealed envelope.